IAmCoder/awesome-lucid-dreams/README.md

 # Awesome Lucid Dreams

+A curated list of everything related to lucid dreaming.
 The word lucid is defined as clarity - especially of thought, and in regard to dreaming it referes to a state in which you are aware that you are dreaming, while you are dreaming.

 ## Contents